craig-davis/craig-davis.github.io/_posts/2015-08-17-miter-saw-workbench.markdown

     img: /img/posts/miter-saw-workbench/IMG_0341.jpg
     caption: These long plates are still quite strong
     instruction: |
         Use a jig saw to connect the two hole saw cuts together.
 You can see the cutouts on the ground in ths photo.
-Take your time and draw a line connecting tangent to the two holes that you've cut.
+Take your time and draw a line connecting the edges of the two holes that you've cut.
 It will help you cut a straight line with the jigsaw.
   - title: Sanding, lots of sanding
     img: /img/posts/miter-saw-workbench/IMG_0343.jpg
     caption: Sanding will prevent splinters later in life!